 In the end, whichever kind of writer you are depends on what works best for your mood and temperament.
 I’m a tried and true plotter.
 That’s just the way it is.
 But however you write, you will at some point need an outline.
 Fortunately, I have the thing for you.

-While still working on my story planning masterpiece, Story Slices, I came up with the following outline, that you can download for free.
+While still working on my story planning masterpiece, Story Slices, I came up with the following outline:

 So which is it?
 Are you a plotter or a pantser?